 print("Arming")

-time.sleep(2) # Wait for the rover to start up
+time.sleep(2) # Wait for the Rover to start up

-arm_robot(True) # Arming package
+arm_robot(True) # Arming packet

 clock.tick()